Engezerstorung/pokered-gbc-fr/README.md

 Please see issues.

+To Import save across patched and unpatched versions :
+- Save at the entrance of an interior (like a pokécenter) as of not having to move a block to go out
+- Import save in new version
+- Load save, press down to exit the building
+- Profit

 My process to make this have been to compare the color patched version and the english unpatched version to spot the differences and paste them in the french version while keeping the differences specific to this disassembly project. (while also doing some  manual adjustments to some graphical text stuff)

 To say it bluntly i script kiddied hard, i have no actual idea of what im doing, just trying stuff and crossing fingers.